 Furthermore, both are better for the environment.
 Straight razors last a lifetime and can be passed down several generations as heirlooms.
 DE blades are solely metal whereas cartridges are a contain large amounts of plastic.

 Every bearded or moustached man knows that trimming is a vital skill.
 You can’t see your barber everyday so you need to learn how to keep it in check until your next visit.
-Follow our full guide on beard trimming and discover the variety of styles we explore to improve yours!

 6. Groom Your Body

 Not every man may want to trim his body hair or reach for the wax.
 And by no means should you feel obliged to do so.
 Today, there are many pressures online and from fashion and cosmetic industries that coerce men into”manscaping”.
 If you want to do it for yourself, by all means go for it.
 However, it’s not compulsory.
 Nevertheless, a little bit of preening here and there feels quite refreshing on occasion.